jekyll/jekyll/docs/_docs/step-by-step/02-liquid.md

 ```
 {% endraw %}

-Outputs `HI`.
+Outputs `Hi`.
 You can learn more about the filters available to Jekyll
 [here](/docs/liquid/filters/).

 ## Use Liquid